nguyenhongson1902/gcn-forward-propagation-mechanism/README.md

 </p>

 Why would node 3 have different values from node 4 and 5 after normalization if they have the same initial values (12)?
 Let’s take a look back at our graph.
 Node 3 has 3 incident edges, while nodes 4 and 5 only have 2 incident edges.
-The fact that node 3 has a higher degree than node 4 and 5 leads to a lower weighting of node 3’s features in DAX.
+The fact that node 3 has a higher degree than node 4 and 5 leads to a lower weighting of node 3’s features in **DAX**.
 In other words, the lower the degree of a node, the stronger that a node belongs to a certain group or cluster.
 In fact, people usually perform symmetric normalization, this method is shown below

 <p align="center">